 - Exploration instead of 'Let me teach you...' or giving a learning objective as a starting point, children are encouraged to explore a problem themselves to see what they already know.
-At the beginning of each lesson or unit this exploration is referred to as the 'cold task'.
 During this time, the teacher and teaching assistant will spend time observing and questioning the children.
-The understanding of children who provide a quick correct answer will be probed further using questions based around variation theory.
-The Maths No Problem textbooks and Planbee materials are used during this part of the lesson to enhance the learning experience, providing a high quality resource for children and teachers. - Develop reasoning and deep understanding (contexts and representations of mathematics) problems are often set in real life contexts - carefully chosen practical resources and pictorial representations are used to explore concepts.
-These pictorial representations will appear in books as children show their understanding, rather than answers to a series of calculations.
+The understanding of children who provide a quick correct answer will be probed further using questions based around variation theory. - Develop reasoning and deep understanding (contexts and representations of mathematics) problems are often set in real life contexts carefully chosen practical resources and pictorial representations are used to explore concepts.
+These pictorial representations will appear in books as children show their understanding,

+Rather than answers to a series of calculations.
 The use of practical resources, pictorial representations and recording takes place in every lesson (the CPA approach).

-- Structuring the teacher will organise the findings of the exploration, compare/contrast strategies and guide toward the most efficient strategy (or the one being learnt that day). - Step by step approach journey through the mathematics (these steps may appear small, especially at the beginning of a lesson, there are points when suddenly a jump appears to have been made, or an extra challenge appears this is normal). - Questions to challenge thinking teachers use questioning throughout every lesson to check understanding a variety of questions are used, but you will hear the same ones being repeated: How do you know?
+- Structuring the teacher will organise the findings of the exploration, compare/contrast strategies and guide toward the most efficient strategy (or the one being learnt that day). - Step by step approach journey through the mathematics (these steps may appear small, especially at the beginning of a lesson, there are points when suddenly a jump appears to have been made, or an extra challenge appears this is normal). - Questions to challenge thinking teachers use questioning throughout every lesson to check understanding

+A variety of questions are used, but you will hear the same ones being repeated: How do you know?
 Can you prove it?
 Are you sure?
 Can you represent it another way?
 What's the value?
 What's the same/different about?
 Can you explain that?
 What does your partner think?
 Can you imagine?
 Listen out for more common questions you hear.